-Zachman Framework Primer & Classification Guide — Enterprise Architecture with Linked.Archi¶
+Zachman Framework Primer & Modeling Guide — Enterprise Architecture with Linked.Archi¶

 This guide introduces the Zachman Framework as formalised in Linked.Archi, explains how its concepts map to semantic assets, and demonstrates practical classification through worked examples.